-How Do You Use Apostrophes to Show Individual vs. Joint Ownership?
+How Do You Use Apostrophes to Show Individual Ownership vs. Joint Ownership?

 Apostrophes are punctuation marks that can be used to show possession.
 When a compound subject shows possession, the two or more subjects can have either joint or individual ownership of the object.
 One apostrophe on the last subject indicates joint ownership, which means that all members of the compound subject own the object.
 When each member of the compound subject has its own apostrophe, they have individual ownership, meaning that each member of the compound subject has its own object.

-Some examples of apostrophes with individual vs. joint ownership would be the following:
+Some examples of apostrophes with individual ownership vs. joint ownership would be the following:

 Joint Ownership